Whimsy Stick

 Dog looks at your face rather than just tracking the toy.
 It’s reading you — watching for cues, checking your expression, engaging with you as the game’s director.

 A strong bond isn’t just a nice thing to have — it’s a functional training prerequisite.
+Every training goal becomes more achievable when you understand how to bond with your dog at the functional level — not just the affectionate one.
+This functional training foundation is the most practical reason to invest in how to bond with your dog before drilling specific behaviors.
 A dog that’s genuinely bonded to its handler is more responsive to cues, more forgiving of training errors, quicker to disengage from distractions, and more motivated to work through difficult exercises.

 The reason is simple: a bonded dog cares about the relationship.
 It has something to lose by ignoring you.
 An unbonded dog has nothing at stake — it can blow off your recall because your presence isn’t particularly meaningful to it.
 A bonded dog finds the recall intrinsically worthwhile because re-engaging with you is itself rewarding.